lgw2/lgw2.github.io/_teaching/csci332-fall-2024/syllabus.md

 ### Collaboration policy

-For homework problems, you may work in groups of up to three and turn in a single writeup as a group.
-Group work on paper summaries is not allowed.

-Additionally, you may use *any* resource available to you, as long as you write up your answers in your own words and properly cite your source.
+You may use *any* resource available to you, as long as you write up your answers in your own words and properly cite your source.
 Some examples of resources you might use: